The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 Comparison of mainstream stablecoin supply across public chains, source: Visa Onchain Analytics Dashboard

-Recently, the payment public chain Keeta Network, which just conducted its TGE on the Base network, has attracted attention from numerous KOLs and communities due to the "value discovery" of its token price.
+Recently, the payment public chain Keeta Network, which just conducted its TGE on the Base network, has attracted attention from many KOLs and communities due to the "value discovery" of its token price.
 Keeta Network claims to be "the best blockchain for custodial compliant stablecoins," aiming to bridge traditional finance (TradFi) with decentralized finance (DeFi), particularly serving financial institutions.
 Keeta provides a built-in digital identity verification mechanism, issuing secure digital certificates through trusted KYC providers.
 These certificates can instantly verify user identities within the network while protecting privacy and meeting global financial regulatory requirements.
 The testnet is expected to launch by the end of March.

 (This article does not constitute investment advice.
 Feel free to engage with the author @jiayifan510.)